wilicw/foodmap/README.md

 ## Contribute

 Please do contribute!
-Issues and pull requests are welcome.
+Issues and pull requests are welcomed.

-Thank you for your help improving this project!
+Thank you for helping to improve this project!